 Without changing your hands’ position, slide both of your knees up.
 This step means that you are now kneeling at the center of your board.

 #3.
-Shift your palms up and rest it on your fingertips
+Shift your palms up and rest them on your fingertips

 #4.
 Bring your dominant foot forward.

 Now that you’re resting your fingertips while in the kneeling position, it is time to bring your foot forward.

 If you have a surf coach, he will teach you which foot to bring forward.
 If you don’t, you can choose whatever is comfortable.
 After putting it forward, place it flat at the center of your board.
 Make sure that your foot has a slight angle for balance.

 Additionally, make sure that both of your feet are in the right position.
 If they’re too far from each other, your board won’t be able to speed up.
 Otherwise, your board will lean out and collapse.

 After putting a foot forward, it’s time to twist your hips to the side and crouch your body.
 Keep your knees bent and face forwards since it will help you keep your balance.